 Also, isn't there an assumption here that economic growth requires the use of natural resources?
 Greenspan just said that oil is only about 2/3 as important as an economic input as it was in the 1970s; perhaps we could have an information economy that sustains ongoing growth.
 More books and music get written, more mathematics gets figured out, etc.

-To all those economists out there: is there a source of Leontief Input-Output parameters available on the web, so we can actually put some legs on the argument that the fraction of the GDP that is spent buying energy is not representative of the energy's impact on the economic system? guaranteed to evoke a violent reaction from police is to challenge their right to "define the situation." --- David Graeber citing Marc Cooper
+To all those economists out there: is there a source of Leontief Input-Output parameters available on the web, so we can actually put some legs on the argument that the fraction of the GDP that is spent buying energy is not representative of the energy's impact on the economic system?
+A society committed to the notion that government is always bad will have bad government.
+And it doesn't have to be that way. — Paul Krugman

 Alternatively, using another model, the plague is relevant because you can have a constant growth scenario for centuries with a large reset every once in a while.
 The Roman Empire gave way to the dark ages.
 The middle ages gave way to the plague.
 Perhaps we're due for a reset.